fluidware/fluidsurveys-docs/chapters/Analyze/responsetable.rst

    * - 16.
 Invite Name
      - If the Invite tool was used, then this column will contain the Invite Name of said respondent
    * - 17.
 Collector
-     - If a survey contained multiple Collectors, this column will contain the specific Collector, ie., container, for the indivdiuals response, eg., "Apple", "Microsoft" (Assuming those were Collector names for a survey).
+     - If a survey contained multiple Collectors, this column will contain the specific Collector, ie., container, for the individuals response, eg., "Apple", "Microsoft" (Assuming those were Collector names for a survey).
 Note, this column will only contain information when a collector group was used for a survey

 Pages and Response Amount
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Have you ever wanted to turn your amplifer up to 11, but couldn't since you were restricted to 10?
+Have you ever wanted to turn your amplifier up to 11, but couldn't since you were restricted to 10?
 While some surveys can grow exponentially in responses, it can become quite cumbersome to manage and sift through all the data.
 Luckily, there is a way to specify the amount of information shown on one page, essentially kicking the amplifier up to 11.

 To adjust the amount of responses you wish to display at once, or to move between response pages, adjust the values as seen below.